Pourrières

-Pourrières (/fr/; Porrièras) is a commune in the Var department in the Provence-Alpes-Côte d'Azur region in southeastern France.
+Pourrières (/fr/; Porrieras) is a commune in the Var department in the Provence-Alpes-Côte d'Azur region in southeastern France.

 Personalities

 It is the home town of the French poet Germain Nouveau.

 Jacqueline Eymar, classical pianist born in 1922, died in Pourrières in 2008.

+History

+The name Pourrières, a commune in France's Var department, is widely believed to originate from the Latin phrase campi putridi, meaning "rotten fields" or "putrid fields".
+This name refers to the aftermath of a major battle in 102 BC where General Caius Marius defeated the Teutons, leaving numerous corpses.
+The remnants of the massive, historic battle where so many soldiers died that the plain became known for the decomposition of the fallen.